hyo814/hyo814/README.md

 - 🔭 I’m currently working on ... front-end dev.
 - 🌱 I’m currently learning ...reactJS Django flask
-- 👯 I’m looking to collaborate on ...school project (h2j2)
+- 👯 I’m looking to collaborate on ...school project (히투지투)
 - 🤔 I’m looking for help with ...error...
 - 💬 Ask me about ...wait.... i`m learning..
 - 📫 How to reach me: ...school